Francization of Brussels: French rule

 Following the campaigns of 1794 in the French Revolutionary Wars, the Low Countries were annexed by the French First Republic, ending Habsburg rule in the region.
-Catholics were heavily repressed by the French, who instituted heavy-handed policies that completely paralyzed the economy.
+The Flemish were heavily repressed by the French, who instituted heavy-handed policies that completely paralyzed the economy.
 Within this period of systematic exploitation, about 800,000 inhabitants fled the Southern Netherlands, and the population of Brussels decreased from 74,000 in 1792 to 66,000 in 1799.
 The French occupation led to further suppression of Dutch across the country, including its abolition as an administrative language.
 With the motto "one nation, one language", French became the only accepted language in public life, as well as in economic, political, and social affairs.
 The measures of the successive French governments, and in particular the 1798 massive conscription into the French army, were particularly unpopular within the Flemish segment of the population and caused the Peasants' War.
 The Peasant's War is often seen as the starting point of the modern Flemish movement.
 From this period until the 20th century, Dutch was seen in Belgium as a language of the poor and illiterate.
 In Flanders, as well as other areas in Europe, the aristocracy quickly adopted French.
 The French occupation laid the foundations for a Francization of the Flemish middle class aided by an exceptional French-language educational system.

 At the beginning of the 19th century, the Napoleonic Office of Statistics found that Dutch was still the most frequently spoken language in both the Brussels arrondissement and Leuven.
 An exception included a limited number of districts within the City of Brussels, where French had become the most used language.
 In Nivelles, Walloon was the most spoken language.
-Inside of the Small Ring of Brussels (the Pentagon), French was the leading language of street markets and districts such as the Coudenberg and the Sablon/Zavel, while Dutch dominated in the harbour, the Schaerbeek Gate and the Leuven Gate areas.
+Inside of the Small Ring of Brussels (the Pentagon), French was the leading language of street markets and districts such as the Coudenberg and the Sablon/Zavel, while Dutch dominated in the harbor, the Schaerbeek Gate and the Leuven Gate areas.
 The first city walls were gradually dismantled during the 15th century to the 17th century, and the outer second walls (where the Small Ring now stands) were demolished between 1810 and 1840, so that the city could grow and incorporate the surrounding settlements.